HodaZamani/HodaZamani.github.io/_projects/3_project.md

 # A Deep Multiscale Neural Network for Accurate Neurological Disorder Detection from MRI Scans and Real-Time Web Deployment

-### Under Development

-This project presents a deep multiscale neural network for the accurate detection of neurological disorders from brain MRI scans.
-The proposed framework leverages advanced deep learning techniques to extract multiscale features, enabling robust classification across multiple neurological conditions.

-The project also includes a real-time web deployment that allows users to upload MRI scans and receive automated predictions through an interactive web interface.

 ## Live Demo

 **Project Website:** [Visit the Live Demo](https://end-net.aifatahi.space/)